vbotics/icatdir/README.md

-# Image Viewer and Manipulator
+# icatdir: Directory Image Viewer & Manipulator for Kitty

 This project provides a command-line based tool to view and manipulate images in a directory.
 It's built to run in the Kitty terminal and leverages the power of ImageMagick for image manipulations.